 Like several other hyperpartisan right-wing sites that scored big Facebook hits this election season, Ending the Fed is a relatively new website.
 The domain endingthefed.com was only registered in in March.
 Yet according to BuzzFeed News' analysis, its top election content received more Facebook engagement than stories from the Washington Post and New York Times.
 For example, the top four election stories from the Post generated roughly 2,774,000 Facebook engagements — nearly 180,000 fewer than Ending the Fed's top four false posts.

 A similar spike occurred for Conservative State, a site that was only registered in September.
-It saw a remarkable traffic spike almost instantly:
+It saw its traffic rank on Alexa spike almost instantly:

 Alexa estimates that nearly 30% of Conservative State's traffic comes from Facebook, with 10% coming from Google.